Smoothing Slot Attention Iterations and Recurrences: Abstract

 \section{Abstract}

-Slot Attention (SA) and its variants lie at the heart of mainstream Object-Centric Learning (OCL).
-Objects in an image can be aggregated into respective slot vectors, by \textit{iteratively} refining cold-start query vectors, typically three times, via SA on image features.
-For video, such aggregation is \textit{recurrently} shared across frames, with queries cold-started on the first frame while transitioned from the previous frame's slots on non-first frames.
-However, the cold-start queries lack sample-specific cues thus hinder precise aggregation on the image or video's first frame; Also, non-first frames' queries are already sample-specific thus require transforms different from the first frame's aggregation.
-We address these issues for the first time with our \textit{SmoothSA}: (1) To smooth SA iterations on the image or video's first frame, we \textit{preheat} the cold-start queries with rich information of input features, via a tiny module self-distilled inside OCL; (2) To smooth SA recurrences across all video frames, we \textit{differentiate} the homogeneous transforms on the first and non-first frames, by using full and single iterations respectively.
-Comprehensive experiments on object discovery, recognition and downstream benchmarks validate our method's effectiveness.
+Slot Attention (SA) lies at the heart of mainstream Object-Centric Learning (OCL).
+Image features can be aggregated into object-level representations by SA \textit{iteratively} refining cold-start query slots.
+For video, such aggregation proceeds by SA \textit{recurrently} shared across frames, with queries cold-started on the first frame while transitioned from the previous frame's slots thereafter.
+However, cold-start queries lack sample-specific cues thus hindering precise aggregation on image or video's first frame; Non-first frames' queries are already sample-specific thus requiring aggregation transforms different from the first frame.
+We address these issues with our \textit{SmoothSA}: (1) To smooth SA iterations on image or video's first frame, we \textit{preheat} cold-start queries with rich input-feature information, by a tiny module self-distilled inside OCL; (2) To smooth SA recurrences across video's first and non-first frames, we \textit{differentiate} the homogeneous aggregation transforms by using full and single iterations respectively.
+Comprehensive experiments on object discovery, recognition and visual reasoning validate our method's effectiveness.
 Further visual analyses illuminate the underline mechanisms.
 Our \textit{source code}, \textit{model checkpoints} and \textit{training logs} are provided on https://github.com/Genera1Z/SmoothSA.